UtrechtUniversity/researchcloud-items/docs/playbooks/security_updates.md

 ## Description

 This component concerns Ubuntu's so-called [unattended upgrades feature](https://help.ubuntu.com/community/AutomaticSecurityUpdates).
 This feature installs *only* updates from Ubuntu's default security channel, which are therefore deemed critical and stable by Canonical.
+Without this component, an SRC workspace will **not** install security updates automatically.

-By default, updates that need a reboot to become active will *not* trigger a reboot.
-However, it is still possible that when e.g. apache is updated through unattended upgrades, this results in downtime.
-Disabling periodic unattended upgrades is thus configurable by the user.
+Note that updates that need a reboot to become active will *not* trigger an automatic reboot (this is up to the user).
+However, it is still possible that when e.g. a webserver is updated through unattended upgrades, this results in downtime.
+Disabling periodic unattended upgrades is thus configurable by the user. **The user should decide whether the risk of service disruption outweighs the risks of an unupdated workspace.**

 This component provides the following features: